AGiberius/GED2/README.md

 * Output files of the clusters so that it can be used in other tools like ProM, Disco

 How to use the program:
-* Install an IDE for Java, e.g. NetBeans
+* Install an IDE for Java, e.g. NetBeans.
+The files are in branch source.
 * Create a project and add the Java Classes in one directory
 * Put the import files into an Import Directory - there are several files with a certain number of cases.
+The files are in branch import files.
 * Create an export directory
 * Main is in GED - you must change some parameters at the beginning of the program, e.g. the import en export directories
 * Run Main